Vehicle Transmission Stuck in Gear Limp Mode

 2. Bad Spark Plugs

 Worn spark plugs are another issue that often causes limp mode.
 In addition to the vehicle going into limp mode, your check engine light may stay on or flash.
-The engine will run rough, and the engine may shake in case of a misfire.
+The engine will run rough and may shake in case of a misfire.

-In some cases, a bad spark plug (or, in some cases, an ignition coil) causes what is known as a misfire, where one of the cylinders stops working.
+In some cases, a bad spark plug (or, in some cases, an ignition coil) causes a misfire, where one of the cylinders stops working.
 A bad MAF sensor or clogged catalytic converter can also cause an engine to misfire.
-Driving a vehicle where one or more of the cylinders are not firing causes damage to the catalytic converter and can cause the engine to overheat.
+Driving a vehicle where one or more of the cylinders are not firing damages the catalytic converter and can cause the engine to overheat.

 3. Mass Air Flow Sensor

 The mass airflow sensor, also known as the MAF sensor, detects the volume and temperature of the air entering the engine.
-These parameters are very critical for the normal operation of the engine.
+These parameters are critical for the engine’s normal operation.
 Dirt build-up on the MAF sensors can prevent them from functioning correctly.
 When the engine is idling, a dirty mass airflow sensor may send a 1.0 voltage reading to the ECU instead of 5.0 volts.

 To find out why your car is in limp mode, read the trouble codes with an OBD-II scanner.